-Here are some tips on 4th gen 4Runner, FJ Cruiser and 2005+ Tacoma body lift installations:
+Here are some tips on 4th gen 4Runner, FJ Cruiser, 2005+ Tacoma and Lexus LX-470 body lift installations:

-Most, if not all, of the 4th gen 4Runners and FJ Cruisers have the bolted rag joint steering shaft construction.
+Most, if not all, of these vehicles have the bolted rag joint steering shaft construction.
 The 2005+ Tacoma and Tundra model pickups use either the bolted or a riveted style rag joint.
 The rag joint is a round rubber disk that is used to join the upper and lower sections of the steering shaft together along with providing vibration isolation.

 The tradional rag joint uses two bolts through a flange on one end of the steering shaft, through the rubber disk of the rag joint.
 The the other two studs through the rag joint attach it to the flange on the other end of the steering shaft.
 These two studs have elongated heads that can engage slots in the flange of the mating flange that limit deflection of te rubber rag joint under high steering efforts.
 The riveted rag joint, as the name implies, uses a pair of over sized rivets to join the rag joint to the upper shaft flange in place of bolts.
 So be sure to look at the steering shaft rag joint on your vehicle prior to ordering as there are two distint steering shaft extensions to support the two styles of rag joints.